-As at December 31, 2020, the Company's unappropriated retained earnings amounting to \$\mathbb{P}429.5\$ million is in excess of its paid-up capital.
-The retention of excess retained earnings is mainly due to the compliance requirements to the IC for minimum statutory net worth.
+As at December 31, 2021 and 2020, the Company's retained earnings amounting to ₱603.2 million and ₱429.5 million, respectively, is in excess of its paid-up capital.
+The retention of excess retained earnings is mainly due to the requirements to the IC for minimum statutory net worth for which the Company has to complied with (see Note 25).